-Associate of Science in Agricultural Technology (AS)
+Associate of Science in Agriculture Technology (AS)

 This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.